tamarin-prover/tamarin-prover/manual/src/005_protocol-specification.md

 ### Executions

-The initial state of the transition system the empty multiset.
+The initial state of the transition system is the empty multiset.

 The rules define how the system can make a transition to a new state.
 A rule can be applied to a state if it can be instantiated such that its left hand side is contained in the current state.
-In this case, the left-hand side facts are removed from the state, and replaced by the right hand side.
+In this case, the left-hand side facts are removed from the state, and replaced by the instatiated right hand side.

+**FIXME**: The unbound variable `t` on the right-hand side is going to be very confusing to readers.**/FIXME**

 For example, in the initial state, `MyRule1` can be instantiated for any value of `t`.
 For any specific instantiation of `t`, this leads to a second state that contains `F('1',t)` and `F('2',t)`. `MyRule2` cannot be applied in the initial state since it contains no `F` facts.
-In each of these two
+In the
-possible successor states, both rules can now be applied.
-The second rule can be instantiated either by `u` equal to `'1'` or to `'2'`, as long as `v` is equal to the instantiation of `t` that occurred in the first transition.
+ successor state, the rule `MyRule2` can now be applied twice.
+It can be instantiated either by `u` equal to `'1'` or to `'2'`, as long as `v` is equal to the instantiation of `t` that occurred in the first transition.
 Each of these instantiations leads to a new successor state.